peterteszary/hashnode-articles/clssy1e2u000009l47tcvdwcu.md

 ### 2024-02-13

 Today I cleaned up the repositories.
 That means I deleted all the folders that we don't need.
-Peter Bagi asked his tutor that the initial folder structure is just a template, so we can modify it as needed.
+My Teammate asked his tutor that the initial folder structure is just a template, so we can modify it as needed.
 I did so.

 I also created the projects, milestones and tasks for the repository.
 3 projects to be exact.
 Separately, for each of our programs.